blavad/edges2car/README.md

 # edges2car
-Small project in python about conditional Generative Adversarial Networks (cGAN).
+Project in python about conditional Generative Adversarial Networks (cGAN).

 Implementation of a Pix2pix model to generate images of car from a colored drawing.